 Collector's Guide - Horsepower Ponies Theme

 Here you will find invaluable information regarding The Trail of Painted Ponies figurines.
 To begin select the Pony you would like more information about.
-Then you will be taken to a page for each Pony that features the image and story of the Painted Pony along with the release date, artist's name, size, material, retirement date and Story Cards which you may print.
+Then you will be taken to a page for each Pony that features the image and story of the Painted Pony along with the release date, artist's name, size, material and retirement date.

 Remember to take a look at the Ponies by Theme pages where you will find all of your favorite Painted Ponies according to their style.